kunal394/Soundcloud-Downloader/README.md

 ### Example
 ./scn_dl.py https://soundcloud.com/lanksmusic/lanks-brothers-of-the-mountain will download a file named "Lanks Brothers Of The Mountain.mp3" in the same folder where the script is being executed.
 ## Features
-Download a file given the name
+Download a file given the url
 ## Features to be implemented
 Automatically parse the url to determine its type - playlist or artist or a single song